quipucords/quipudocs/CONTRIBUTING.md

 ### Integration Testing
-For Quipudocs integration testing typically happens on the CI side after the build output, but before the deployment push back towards the repository.
-The integration tests are generic written in order to avoid constantly updating their baseline snapshots.
+For Quipudocs integration testing typically happens on the CI side after the build output, but before the deployment commit.
+The integration tests are generically written in order to avoid constantly updating the baseline snapshots.

 #### Run Integration tests standalone
 To run the integration tests standalone run